EXPLAINER: Why Istanbul blast has political implications

 TURKEY HEADS TO ELECTIONS

-Erdogan is proud of his government’s anti-PKK campaigns in Turkey, Iraq and Syria and a majority of Turks are united in their enmity of the Kurdish militants after decades of conflict.
+Turkish President Recep Tayyip Erdogan is proud of his government’s anti-PKK campaigns in Turkey, Iraq and Syria and a majority of Turks are united in their enmity of the Kurdish militants after decades of conflict.

-Erdogan has often used that sentiment to rally for votes and he’s likely to do so again in the lead-up to the 2023 presidential and parliamentary elections.
+Erdogan has often used that sentiment to rally for votes and he’s likely to do so again ahead of the 2023 presidential and parliamentary elections.

 That strategy worked before.
-When the bomb attacks started in 2015, Erdogan’s party had lost majority in parliamentary elections but after failing to form a coalition government, his party won renewed elections, campaigning on the need for a strong government to crack down on militant groups.
-The Syria operations also took place before elections and shored up nationalist votes.
+When the bomb attacks started in 2015, Erdogan’s party had lost its majority in a parliamentary election but after failing to form a coalition government, his party won another election, campaigning on the need for a strong government to crack down on militant groups.
+The Syria operations also took place before the election and shored up nationalist votes.

-But Erdogan’s grip on power for more than two decades could face its most serious challenge in the coming elections because of the government’s unorthodox economic policies that have led to skyrocketing inflation.
+But Erdogan’s grip on power for more than two decades could face its most serious challenge in the coming elections because the government’s unorthodox economic policies have led to skyrocketing inflation.

 TURKISH PRESSURE ON WESTERN ALLIES